Princeton University Department of Economics: National Rankings

-The 2018 U.S. News & World Report places the department as No. 1 in the field of Economics, tied with Harvard University, Massachusetts Institute of Technology, Stanford University, University of California Berkeley, and Yale University.
+The 2023-2024 U.S. News & World Report places its graduate department as No. 4 nationwide in the field of Economics, tied there with the University of Chicago, Yale University, and the University of California, Berkeley.
 The National Research Council's rankings place the university at No. 2 in the S-Rank (Scholars Rank) and No. 2 in the Research Rank.

 International Rankings

 In the 2018 Q.S.
 World University Rankings, the department places as No. 3 in the world in the fields of Economics and Econometrics.
 The 2018 Times Higher Education World University Rankings ranks the department as No. 7 globally.
 It has been ranked by RePEc among the top ten economics Departments in the world.

 Notable faculty

 Nobel Memorial Prize in Economic Sciences

 Among the department's past and current faculty members are several recipients of the Nobel Memorial Prize in Economic Sciences:

 Other notably past and present faculty members include: